-At CFS Dental, Dr Ng always stresses the utmost importance to clean the gums around and between the teeth, and not the teeth alone.
-If this is done correctly, the plaque is removed before it has a chance to spread over the teeth.
-Conversely, if only the teeth are brushed, the plaque will be left behind, stuck to the gums and the lower part of the teeth.
+At CFS Dental, Dr Ng or Dr Boulos, your dentists in Oatley, always stress cleaning the gums around and between the teeth, and not the teeth alone.
+If done correctly, the plaque is removed before it has a chance to spread over the teeth.
+Conversely, if you only brush your teeth, the plaque will be left behind, stuck to the gums and the lower part of the teeth.
 This is the basis of the concept of gum brushing.

-It’s important for patients to support their periodontal treatments at home by regular cleaning of the gums, and in-between the teeth, with a fluoride toothpaste and proper flossing.
+Patients need to support their periodontal treatments at home by regular cleaning of the gums, and in-between the teeth, with fluoride toothpaste and proper flossing.

 If deep cleaning and medication do not resolve the periodontal disease, your dentist may recommend surgical procedures.
-During this procedure, the dentist will pull back the gums to clean deep periodontal pockets and remove all traces of tartar.
+During these procedures, your Oatley dentist will pull back the gums to clean deep periodontal pockets and remove all traces of tartar.
 The gums are then tightly sutured around the tooth at a lower level to make the area easier to keep clean.